Genivia/RE-flex/doc/index.md

 #### `-s`, `−−nodefault`

-This suppresses the default rule that ECHOs all unmatched text when no rule matches.
-With the `−−flex` option, the scanner reports "scanner jammed" when no rule matches.
-Without the `−−flex` option, unmatched input is silently ignored.
-See also option `−−exception=VALUE`.
+This suppresses the default rule that echoes all unmatched input text when no rule matches.
+With the `−−flex` option, the scanner reports "scanner jammed" when no rule matches by calling `yyFlexLexer::LexerError("scanner jammed")`.
+Without the `−−flex` and `−−debug` options, a `std::runtime` exception is raised by invoking `AbstractLexer::lexer_error("scanner jammed")`.
+The virtual methods `LexerError` and `lexer_error` may be redefined by a user-specified lexer class, see \ref reflex-inherit.
+Without the `−−flex` option, but with the `−−debug` option, the default rule is suppressed without invoking `lexer_error` to raise an exception.
+See also options `−−exception=VALUE` and `-S` (or `−−find`).

 #### `-v`, `−−verbose`